Best Easy Banana Bread

 • ½ teaspoon kosher salt

-• 2 large very ripe bananas peeled and mashed (about 1 cup mush)
+• 2 large very ripe bananas (peeled and mashed; about 1 cup mush)

-• ½ teaspoon grated orange zest or ½ teaspoon cinnamon (optional)
+• ½ teaspoon grated orange zest (or 1/2 teaspoon cinnamon; optional)

-• cup mini chocolate chips for sprinkling on top, optional
+• cup mini chocolate chips (for sprinkling on top; optional)

 Instructions

-• Preheat the oven to 350°F. Grease a 9 x 5-inch loaf pan or spray with nonstick cooking spray.
+• Preheat the oven to 350 F. Grease a 9-x 5-inch loaf pan or spray with nonstick cooking spray.

 • In a small bowl, mix together the flour, salt, and baking soda.

-• In a large bowl with an electric mixer, beat the butter and sugar until lightly and fluffy, about 3 minutes.
+• In a large bowl with an electric mixer, beat the butter and sugar until light and fluffy, about 3 minutes.
 Beat in the eggs one at a time, then add the vanilla.
 Blend in the mashed bananas and buttermilk along with the orange zest or cinnamon, if using.

 • Switch to a wooden spoon and add the flour mixture in batches to the batter, mixing just until each addition is incorporated.
-At the end the batter should be barely blended (it will be thick).
+At the end, the batter should be barely blended (it will be thick).
 Scrape the batter into the prepared loaf pan.

 • Sprinkle the chips on top, if desired.
 Bake until a toothpick or wooden skewer inserted in the middle comes out clean, about 45 minutes.
-Cool in the pan on a wire rack for 10 minutes, then turn the loaf out of the pan and finishing cooling the bread upright on the wire rack.
+Cool in the pan on a wire rack for 10 minutes, then turn the loaf out of the pan and finish cooling the bread upright on the wire rack.

 Notes